StarRocks/starrocks/docs/using_starrocks/Using_bitmap.md

 ## Advantages of bitmap de-duplication

 1. Space advantage: Using one bit of a bitmap to indicate the existence of the corresponding subscript has a great space advantage.
 For example, for int32 de-duplication, the storage space required by a normal bitmap is only 1/32 of the traditional de-duplication.
 The implementation of Roaring Bitmap in StarRocks further significantly reduces storage usage through optimizing sparse bitmaps.
 2. Time advantage: The bitmap de-duplication involves computation such as bit placement for a given subscript and counting the number of placed bitmaps, which are O(1) and O(n) operations respectively.
 The latter can be computed efficiently using clz, ctz and other instructions.
-In addition, bitmap de-duplication can be accelerated in parallel in the MPP execution engine, where each computing node computes a local sub-bitmap and uses the bitor operation to merge allsub-bitmaps into a final bitmap.
-Bitor operation is more efficient than sort-based or hash-based de-duplication in that it has no condition or data dependencies and supports vectorized execution.
+In addition, bitmap de-duplication can be accelerated in parallel in the MPP execution engine, where each computing node computes a local sub-bitmap and uses the bit_or function to merge all sub-bitmaps into a final bitmap. bit_or is more efficient than sort-based or hash-based de-duplication in that it has no condition or data dependencies and supports vectorized execution.

 Roaring Bitmap implementation, details can be found at: [specific paper and implementation](https://github.com/RoaringBitmap/RoaringBitmap)